 “Every year, Pike Place Market relies on thousands of volunteers to care for our Market community.
 Thank you to our incredible volunteer team for all that you do – your time spent and talents shared are truly inspiring!”

 Why do I love my job?
-I get to do it all!
-On a daily basis, I have the privilege of sharing stories about the Market community with our audiences, working with volunteers, and strengthening our fundraising work.
-I love the dynamism of my job because it reflects the layered, complex, and FUN qualities of Pike Place Market itself.
+I do a little bit of everything, and I love the dynamism of my job because it reflects the vibrance of Pike Place Market itself.

 Fun fact!
 I recently threw the first pitch at a Mariners game.